philipp-hellwig/online-chess-data/README.md

 4. Run *san2lan.R* to convert SAN (short algebraic notation) to LAN (long algebraic notation).
    - this is necessary because the stockfish python implementation can only take LAN as input.
 5. Run *Chess_game_stage_metrics.ipynb*:
-    - you need to install stockfish (https://stockfishchess.org/) and reference the path where the .exe is stored on your computer.
+    - you need to install stockfish (https://stockfishchess.org/) and update the reference path where the .exe is stored on your computer.